wontonst/yahoo-finance-api-csv/README.md

 yahoo-finance-api-csv
 =====================

-interacts with the yahoo finance using html csv get requests
+interacts with the yahoo finance api using html get requests and parsing the returned csv